nixworks/public/news/2010/09/22/index.md

 An international meeting to try to prevent the Arctic becoming the next battleground over mineral wealth takes place in Moscow.

 ### [Radio Free Asia reports that North Korea's National Defense Commission held an emergency meeting presided over by Kim Jong-un to compromise the upcoming G20 summit in Seoul, South Korea. ](/news/2010/09/22/radio-free-asia-reports-that-north-korea-s-national-defense-commission-held-an-emergency-meeting-presided-over-by-kim-jong-un-to-compromise.md)
 North Korea reportedly held a meeting earlier this month aimed at hampering the upcoming Seoul G20 summit slated to be held in November.
 This is according to Radio Free Asia which cited a source that is currently in Pyeongyang to participate in the upcoming Workers ̔ Party Convention.
-The source said an emergency meeting led by North Korean heir apparent Kim Jong-un was held in early September where the communist state defined the G20 summit as a political scheme among world powers with the goal of further isolating the North from the international community.
-At the meeting the report said the North discussed ways to continue fueling a sense of insecurity in the region and promoting anti-G20 protests held by pro-North Korean groups.
+The source sa...

 ### [A panel of human rights experts convened by the United Nations Human Rights Council says Israel's seizure of the MV Mavi Marmara in the Gaza flotilla raid was "clearly unlawful". ](/news/2010/09/22/a-panel-of-human-rights-experts-convened-by-the-united-nations-human-rights-council-says-israel-s-seizure-of-the-mv-mavi-marmara-in-the-gaza.md)
 _Context:  MV ''Mavi Marmara'', Gaza flotilla raid, Human Rights Council, Human rights, Israel_